-The site is comprised of several uranium mines and the only mill designed to process high-grade uranium ore without dilution.
+The site is comprised of several uranium mines and one of the most technologically advanced uranium mills in the world-the only mill designed to process highgrade uranium ore without dilution.
 Orano has operated several open-pit uranium mines at the McClean Lake site, and is evaluating future mines at and near the site.

-A subsidiary of the multinational Orano group, Orano Canada has been exploring for uranium, mining and producing uranium concentrate in Canada for more than 60 years.
+A subsidiary of the multinational Orano group, Orano Canada has been exploring for uranium, mining and producing uranium concentrate in Canada for more than 55 years.
 The company operates the McClean Lake uranium mill and is a major partner in the Cigar Lake, McArthur River and Key Lake operations.
 Orano Canada is focused on providing a reliable and responsible supply of natural uranium to nuclear electricity producers around the world to generate low-carbon electricity.
-We are committed to being a responsible uranium miner in terms of health, occupational safety, community involvement and dialogue, environmental protection and business ethics.
+We are commited to being a responsible uranium miner in terms of health, occupational safety, community involvement and dialogue, environmental protection and business ethics.